Ashoka's policy of Dhamma: Text of the edicts

 This is Ashoka's testament against war.
 It graphically depicts the tragedy of war and shows why he turned against it.
 It is a unique event in the annals of the ancient world because one does not knows of any other contemporary monarch who renounced war.
-Ashoka embarked on the policy of Dhamma after Kalinga war.
+Ashoka embarked on the policy of Dhamma after the Kalinga war.

 Dhamma and The Mauryan state

 Ashoka's Dhamma was not simply a collection of high-sounding phrases.
 He consciously tried to adopt it as a matter of state policy; he declared that "all men and my children" and "whatever exertion I make, I strive only to discharge debt that I owe to all living creatures."
 It was a totally new and inspiring idea of kingship.
 In the Arthashastra, the king owed nothing to anyone.
 His only job was to rule the state efficiently.

 Ashoka renounced war and conquest by violence and forbade the killing of many animals.
 Ashoka set an example of vegetarianism by almost stopping the consumption of meat in the royal household.
 Since he wanted to conquer the world through love and faith, he sent many missions to propagate Dhamma.
 Such missions were sent to far off places like Egypt, Greece and Sri Lanka.
 The propagation of Dhamma included many measures of people's welfare.
 Centers of the treatment of men and beasts founded inside and outside of empire.
 Shady groves, wells, orchards and rest houses were laid out.
 This kind of charity work was a radically different attitude from the king of the Arthashastra, who would not incur any expenses unless they brought more revenues in return.

 Ashoka also prohibited useless sacrifices and certain forms of gatherings which led to waste, indiscipline and superstition.
-To implement these policies he recruited a new cadre of officers called Dhammamahamattas.
+To implement these policies he recruited a new cadre of officers called Dhamma-mahamattas.
 Part of this group's duties was to see that people of various sects were treated fairly.
 They were especially asked to look after the welfare of prisoners.
 Many convicts—who were kept in fetters after their sentence had expired—were to be released.
 Those sentenced to death were to given grace for three days.
 Ashoka also started Dhamma yatras.
 He and his high officials were to tour the country propagating Dhamma and establishing direct contact with his subjects.
 Because of such attitudes and policies, modern writers like Kern called him "a monk in a king's garb."